 Whether you are local or a visitor to the area, a competitive runner or occasional jogger, if you like to run, why not come along and join in?

 We have a lively and active Junior Harriers section, open to all between the ages of 9 and 16.
-Juniors meet on Sunday mornings, with a further Development Squad session on Thursday evenings for runners over 12 who meet required standards.
+Juniors meet on Sunday mornings and Thursday evenings at Braidhaugh (Crieff and Strathearn Rugby Club) in Crieff.

 Each year the Club organises what we like to think is one of Scotland's most enjoyable and scenic 10ks.
 Full race information and online entry here for The Crieff 10k.